-The laydown site(s) (sometimes referred to as construction camp) generally will consist of the project offices, storage areas, stockpile site(s), asphalt plant and associated facilities.
-One site within the airport boundary has been identified for use by the Contractor (Contractor Laydown Area No 1) (Figure 4) but this site is not suitable for siting the asphalt plant.
+The laydown site(s) (sometimes referred to as construction camp) generally will consist of the project offices, storage areas, stockpile site(s), and associated facilities.
+There are two sites identified that can be used by the contractor, these were previously used by Contractors (CCECC and CHEC) during the works under SIRAP.
+A potential site is the former CCECC laydown site, identified as Contractor Laydown area No.1 (Figure 8).
+The site is within the airport boundary has been identified for very close to the MUA ATCT site.

-For the location of the asphalt plant, a consultative site selection process was carried out with key stakeholders, including the Munda Aviation Direction and the United Church (UC) to identify suitable areas within the local for the asphalt plant and stockpiles.
-Key considerations in the site selection were the need for an asphalt plant to be at least 150m from the nearest water body and 300m from the nearest community and away from heavy traffic.
-Agreement was reached that an area (Contractor Laydown Area No 2) on the south western side of the airport (owned by UC) that is bounded by the airport fence (Figure 5).
+An area on the southwestern side of the airport, labelled as Contractor Laydown Area No 2 in Figure 8, was the former CHEC laydown site.
+The site is owned by United Church of Solomon Islands (UCSI) and is bounded by the airport fence.
 The site lies next to an unsealed road with limited vehicle and pedestrian traffic.
 It is also big enough to cater for the 20m by 30m laydown required size.
-It is also advantageous for the fact that it is also only about 15-20m from the existing south western airport gate which will provide uninterrupted access into and out of the airport.
+It is at the other end of the airport and a bit further away from the ATCT site, compared to Laydown Area No.1.
+However, it can be considered for a contractor's laydown site as it is within the vicinity of the MUA Airport.
 There are no schools and no community areas within a 300m radius of the site, however there is one isolated household 150m away from the site which will need to be well monitored, informed and consulted with prior to and during works.

-Figure 4: Contractor Laydown Areas 1 & 2
+Figure 8: Contractor laydown areas 1 and 2